Syed-Javith/react-native-crud-app/README.md

   **npm run**

 # About App
--while registering for use any email and password -while logging provide valid credentials
+- while registering for use any email and password
+- while logging provide valid credentials
+- if you want to change your password you can change it after logging in and pressing the icon on top right